Reinsight-SE/Tabular/BestPractices/README.md

 Following these steps will automatically load the Best Practice Rules into your local Tabular Editor.
 Note that this will overwrite the existing BPARules.json file (if you are already have one).

 1. Open [Tabular Editor](https://tabulareditor.com/ "Tabular Editor").
-2. Connect to a model.
+2. Connect to a model (automatically if opened via Power BI Desktop External Tools).
 3. Run the code from [LoadBPARules.cs](https://github.com/Reinsight-SE/Tabular/raw/main/BestPractices/LoadBPARules.cs) in [Advanced Scripting](https://docs.tabulareditor.com/Advanced-Scripting.html "Advanced Scripting") window.
 4. Close and reopen [Tabular Editor](https://tabulareditor.com/ "Tabular Editor").
-5. Connect to a model.
+5. Connect to a model (automatically if opened via Power BI Desktop External Tools).
 6. Select 'Tools' from the File menu and select 'Best Practice Analyzer'.
 7. Click the Refresh icon (in blue).